Work Less & Earn More With Commercial Investments—Here’s How

 In other words, you trust them, you’ve verified their track record, and you elect not to fly out to see every deal and review every financial statement in detail.

 Let’s face it.
-Some people are too busy or don’t have the skills and knowledge to carefully evaluate each and every deal.
+Some people are too busy and don’t have the skills and knowledge to carefully evaluate each and every deal.
 This could be a great passive path for you if you are in that boat.

 And before you protest, realize that is what you are doing every time you invest in a mutual fund or even in a specific stock.
 If you invest in Berkshire Hathaway, you are trusting Warren Buffett and his team to make the very best acquisitions and achieve the very best possible results.
 Your interests are aligned with them.
 You’re not joining them to perform due diligence on every asset they acquire and questioning them on each income statement line item.